Mathew-Estafanous/Desktop-Poro/README.md

 Interaction | Instructions
 ----------- | ------------
 Feed and grow your poro! | Click your poro.
 Your friend will grow with every click!
-Split your poro! | If you click your poro once it grows to a certain size, your friend will split into multiple poros and revert to its original size!
+Split your poro! | If you click your poro once it grows to a certain size, it will explode into multiple poros... but don't worry!
+Your poro will still be around,though reverted to its original size!
 Drag your poro! | Hold your mouse on your poro and move your cursor around!
+Drop your poro and watch it bounce! | Release your mouse while holding your poro in the air!

 <h2 align = "center">
    Getting Started